WellMet/Tasks/README.rst

 If you can poke around in there we are good.
 Next, let's grab the repository this came from and explore some functionality.
+Go ahead and Shift+RightClick in a folder you want to clone the repo in, and select Git Bash.
+Within the terminal type the *commands* marked below.
 (Comments are marked with '#', commands are marked with '$')

 .. code-block:: console